Code-Institute-Submissions/virtual_piano_teacher/README.md

     Now updated to follow format octave and letter.
 1C, 2B etc.
 3. Song would not play passed the first note.
 I had incorrectly translated sheet music to ABC notation and format to format array correctly.
     Now fixed by using ABC noation that matches data-note IDs = 1C, 2B.
+4. Black notes won't play today Oct 10th.
+The will highlight blue but no sound plays.
+The only different is the in the naming of the sound files.
+The black keys have a # symbol to indicate sharp.
+I've replaced the # with the word sharp and updated audio tags.

 ## Bugs - Not Fixed